Plasma Cutter 50 Amp Cutting Thickness: Steel & Aluminum

 Arc Start Quality

 Inspect the electrode’s hafnium insert before each shift.
-Replace at the first signs of pitting or a recessed crater to prevent a distorted plasma stream and slag accumulation.
+Replace it when you see pitting or a recessed crater that can distort the stream.

 Feed Rate, Torch Height, and Technique Guidelines